SimonLi12342/friendly-invention/proposal.md

 Name each interface or class and briefly describe its function or purpose.
+###### The linked list will allow us to gain access to a patients data in a chronological order and allow the user to see how it has
+###### changed over time.
+The priority queue will allow a doctor or a nurse to be alerted when someones heart rate is too high or to low
+###### so the patinets with a dangerous heart rate will be seen first.

 ## Edit and Submit this file and any figures referenced by this document.